oSoWoSo/disroot-howto/pages/02.nextcloud/02.Apps/Contacts/docs.en.md

 ![](en/contacts_import1.png)

-Then select the file you want to import, and press ok
+Then select the file you want to import, and press ok.

 -----------------------------
 ## Create a new address book